EshaanAgg/workout-buddy/README.md

-# 🔖 Assignment Hero
+# 🔖 Workout Buddy

-Made with Nuxt 3 and Appwrite
+A simple add to store your workout routines.
+Made with Nuxt 3 and Appwrite.

-If you simply want to try out the App, go ahead and check out the demo at https://appwrite-todo-with-vue.vercel.app/
+If you simply want to try out the app, go ahead and check out the demo at (ADD LINK)

 ## 🎬 Getting Started